Suwayomi/Suwayomi-Server/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 ## What feature should be added to Tachidesk?
-Explain What the feature is and how it should work in detail
+Explain What the feature is and how it should work in detail.
+Remove this line after you are done.

 ##  Why/Project's Benefit/Existing Problem
-Explain why this should be added
+Explain why this should be added.
+Remove this line after you are done.